nextcloud/documentation/admin_manual/installation/source_installation.rst

 Nextcloud instance and, unless you are severely resource constraints, will underutilize your hardware.
-Check the :doc:`../installation/server_tuning` chapter for some guidance and resources for coming up with appropriate values, as well as other related paramaters.
+Check the :doc:`../installation/server_tuning` chapter for some guidance and resources for coming up with appropriate values, as well as other related parameters.

 System environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^